ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

 KEY ISSUES AND TRENDS

-Coal contributes money to the arts and/or culture (among other things).
+Coal contributes money to the arts/culture (among other things).
 It supports some Aboriginal arts activity, often via NAIDOC Week, and provides money for several art prizes.
-It has subsidised some bricks and mortar infrastructure that could be described as cultural (e.g. Singleton Youth Venue).
+It has subsidized some bricks and mortar infrastructure that could be described as cultural (e.g. Singleton Youth Venue).
 It also supports various festivals and events across the region.
-The apparent end of the coal boom may affect this support.
+With coal’s future in doubt, this could impact on arts and cultural activity in the region.

 - Muswellbrook Regional Arts Centre.